WRF-Chem-Polar/WRF-infra/doc/style-guides/bash.md

 Rationale: the double brackets syntax is a Bash-specific feature that is more powerful than the POSIX-compliant single bracket.
 Double brackets are also safer to use when variables are undefined.
 In the example above, if `$myvar` is undefined, the single bracket syntax will result in a syntax-like error while the double bracket syntax will work as expected.

+# Use of curly braces around variable names

+Always use curly braces around variable names, except for one-letter variable names when it can be avoided.

+Rationale:

+- always using curly braces around variable names helps to prevent errors such as `concat_with_underscore="$myvar_$myothervar"`.
+- in the case of one-letter variable names (eg `$i`, `$?`, `$#`), curly braces may actually increase confusion, so we avoid them if we can.

 # Double square brackets versus double parentheses

 Use double square brackets everywhere you can.
 Use double parentheses when you actually need arithmetics.